Assessments

 A purposeful session designed to explain your results clearly, respond to any questions, and discuss practical recommendations along with helpful next steps.

-We provide Autism Spectrum Disorder (ASD) assessments for children, adolescents, and adults, including comprehensive autism assessments for toddlers, school-aged children, teenagers, and adults.
-Each assessment is individually tailored to the person’s developmental stage, strengths, challenges, and everyday functioning.
+Our Autism Spectrum Disorder (ASD) assessments are available for children, adolescents, and adults, including comprehensive autism assessments for toddlers, school-aged children, teenagers, and adults.
+Every assessment is uniquely tailored to the individual, taking into account their developmental stage, strengths, challenges, and everyday functioning.

-Our psychologists provide support to individuals and families pursuing a clear, evidence-based autism assessment, regardless of whether concerns centre on communication, social interaction, emotional regulation, learning differences, or sensory sensitivities.
+Our psychologists support individuals and families seeking a clear, evidence-based autism assessment, whether concerns relate to communication, social interaction, emotional regulation, learning differences, or sensory sensitivities.

-If you are thinking about an autism assessment for yourself or your child, please feel welcome to reach out to our clinic whenever you feel ready.
+If an autism assessment for yourself or your child is something you are exploring, we welcome you to contact our clinic whenever the time feels suitable.

-Autism may present differently for each person, and behaviours can vary across children, adolescents, and adults.
-Some of the common signs may include:
+Autism presents uniquely in each individual, and behaviours can differ among children, adolescents, and adults.
+Among the signs that may be present are:

 - Repetitive or comforting behaviours